Defender (video game): Hardware

+Defender uses a Motorola 6809 microprocessor (pictured) as the arcade machine's main CPU, a design that Williams Electronics continued use in its subsequent games in the early 1980s.

 The game features amplified monaural sound and pixel graphics on a CRT monitor.
-A Motorola 6809 central processing unit handles the graphics and gameplay, while a Motorola 6800 microprocessor handles the audio.
+The machine consists of five circuit boards that coordinate different processes required to operate the game: a main central processing unit (CPU), a read-only memory (ROM) board, a soundboard, an interface controller board, and the power supply.
+A Motorola 6809 microprocessor acts as the CPU to execute the game code and assemble the graphics to display on the screen, while a Motorola 6800 microprocessor handles the audio.
 A pack of three AA batteries provide power to save the game's settings and high scores when the machine is unplugged from an electrical outlet.
 The cabinet artwork is stenciled on the wooden frame.

-Development started by focusing on the game's hardware.
-The staff first debated what type of monitor to use: black-and-white or color.
-They reasoned that using advanced technology would better establish them as good designers and chose a color monitor.
-The developers estimated that the game would require 4 colors, but instead chose hardware that could display each pixel in 16 colors.
-At the time, the designers believed that was more than they would ever need for a game.
+When planning the hardware specifications, the staff first debated whether to use a black-and-white or color monitor.
+They chose a color monitor, reasoning that advanced technology would better establish them as good designers.
+The team estimated that the game would require 4 colors but chose hardware that could display each pixel in 16 colors.
+At the time, they believed this was more than they would ever need for a game.
 The monitor's resolution is 320×256, an expansion from the then-industry standard of 256×256.
-The staff believed that the wider screen provided a better aspect ratio and would improve the game's presentation.
-Video games at the time relied on hardware to animate graphics, but the developers decided to use software to handle animation and programmed the game in assembly language.
-The switch allowed them to display more on-screen objects at a lower cost.
+The staff believed that the wider screen provided a better aspect ratio and would improve the presentation.
+Video games at the time relied on hardware components to animate graphics, but the developers decided to handle animation via software and programmed the game in assembly language.
+The switch allowed them to display more on-screen objects with less processing power.

 The game's control scheme uses a two-way joystick and five buttons.
-Jarvis designed the controls to emulate both Space Invaders and Asteroids simultaneously.
-The player's left hand manipulates the joystick similar to Space Invaders and the right hand pushes buttons similar to Asteroids.
-The button functions to shoot projectiles and accelerate use a similar layout to Asteroids.
-Jarvis reasoned that players were accustomed to the control schemes of past games and felt altering past designs would prove difficult for them.
+Jarvis designed the controls to emulate both Space Invaders and Asteroids.
+The player's left hand moves the joystick similar to Space Invaders while the right hand presses buttons like Asteroids; the buttons that shoot projectiles and accelerate use a layout that mimics Asteroidss design.
+Jarvis reasoned that players were accustomed to the control schemes of past games and felt deviating from those designs would be difficult for them.
+Wico Corporation manufactured the joysticks for the production model of the arcade cabinets.

+Release

+Following its release in arcades, Defender was ported to several formats and platforms.